top of page

 Shelby Chapoose Executive Director

-Shelby Chapoose (Uncompahgre Ute) was born and raised on the Uintah & Ouray Reservation in Fort Duchesne, Utah.
-Shelby passionately works to perpetuate Tribal sovereignty and strengthen the communities she serves.
-For 12+ years she has assisted with and overseen multiple Tribal, State, Federal, and education programs on Tribal Language Preservation, Tribal Land & Water Rights, Tribal Education, and Tribal Health & Wellness endeavors.
-Throughout her journey, she has been an advocate for those seeking mental health assistance.
-Through personal practice and implementation she knows that incorporating cultural teachings and practicing traditional art forms, we are better able to manage stress and fulfill the need of self expression.
-Shelby strives to improve the lives of the people she works with by serving, strengthening, and promoting health & wellness.
+Shelby (Uncompahgre Ute) is the Executive Director of Indigenous Health and Wellness Connections (IHAWC).
+She passionately works to perpetuate Tribal sovereignty and strengthen communities.
+For more than a decade she has overseen and assisted with multiple Tribal, State, Federal, and education programs in regards to Tribal Language Preservation, Tribal Land & Water Rights, Tribal Education, and Tribal Health & Wellness endeavors.
+Shelby has always been an advocate for those seeking health and wellness assistance by connecting resources to individuals, families, communities, and other organizations.
+Through personal practice and implementation she knows that by actively incorporating cultural practices we are better able to find personal balance.
+Shelby strives to improve the lives of the people she works with by serving, strengthening, and promoting health and wellness of all sectors.

 Shayla Manitowabi-Huebner IHAWC